-After the break it was Spurs who should have added to their solitary goal, with Son Heung-min denied by a smart save by Wolves goalkeeper Jose Sa, before Kane’s opening came and went when clean through on goal, Sa smothering well at the England striker’s feet.
+After the break, it was Spurs who should have added to their solitary goal, with Son Heung-min denied by a smart save by Wolves goalkeeper Jose Sa, before Kane’s opening came and went when clean through on goal, Sa smothering well at the England striker’s feet.

-Wolves will be disappointed with how their performance petered out in the second half.
+The wolves will be disappointed with how their performance petered out in the second half.
 They have now lost five consecutive Premier League matches, their worst run in the competition since a run of seven defeats between March and April 2012.

 Smiling Saka Lights Up England Again